-Julia Ebner

-Misogyny, white nationalism and hateful conspiracy myths are increasingly leaking into mainstream discourse and politics.
+Julia Ebner Misogyny, white nationalism and hateful conspiracy myths are increasingly leaking into mainstream discourse and politics.
 Why have outlandish ideas taken hold and are spreading faster than ever?
 Once, anti-minority and anti-democracy movements belonged on the fringes of the political spectrum.
 But in recent years tech-savvy new right influencers and internationally networked movements have managed to leverage the effects of the pandemic, global conflict and the economic crisis.
 United by a shared sense of grievance and scepticism about institutions, radicalised individuals are influencing the mainstream as never before.
-Systematic radicalisation, manipulation and intimidation campaigns have been further aggravated by the next generation of technologies - from Large Language Models (LLMs) and deep fakes to Decentralized Autonomous

-Organisations in the Metaverse.
+Systematic radicalisation, manipulation and intimidation campaigns have been further aggravated by the next generation of technologies - from Large Language Models (LLMs) and deep fakes to Decentralized Autonomous Organisations in the Metaverse.
 What risk do these new technologies pose and what can be done to prevent extremists from exploiting them for their purposes?

 Dr Julia Ebner is a Postdoctoral Researcher at the Calleva Centre for Evolution and Human Science at the University of Oxford (Magdalen College), the Leader of the Violent Extremism Lab at Oxford's Centre for the Study of Social Cohesion and a Senior Research Fellow at the Institute for Strategic Dialogue, where she has led projects on online radicalisation, terrorism, conspiracy myths and hate speech.
 Julia is also an award-winning and internationally bestselling author of several books, including The Rage: The Vicious Circle of Islamist and Far-Right Extremism, Going Dark: The Secret Social Lives of Extremists and Going Mainstream: How Extremists Are Taking Over.
 Based on her research, she has given evidence to numerous governments, as well as advised intelligence agencies, tech firms and international organisations such as the UN, Europol and NATO.
 She has written for media outlets such as the Guardian, Financial Times, Washington Post and Süddeutsche Zeitung and regularly gives public talks and guest lectures at universities in the UK, Europe and the United States.
 Julia holds a DPhil in Anthropology from the University of Oxford and a dual Msc from Peking University and the London School of Economics.

-Panel Opening: Navigating Digital Harms: A Collaborative Approach.

-Agustina Callegari

-As technology evolves, digital harms - ranging from misinformation and disinformation to online abuse - are becoming increasingly complex and widespread.
-This talk will highlight the importance of global efforts to tackle these challenges.
-It will highlight the critical need for collaboration across sectors, involving governments, tech companies, civil society, and international organizations, to create safer online environments without compromising human rights and innovation.
-The session will also showcase the work of the World Economic Forum's Global Coalition for Digital Safety, presenting successful strategies and resources to combat digital harms on a global scale.
-With over a decade of experience navigating the dynamic landscape of public policy, technology, and community engagement, Agustina Callegari is a dedicated communication and policy professional committed to fostering a safer and more trustworthy digital ecosystem.
+Panel Opening Agustina Callegari With over a decade of experience navigating the dynamic landscape of public policy, technology, and community engagement, Agustina Callegari is a dedicated communication and policy professional committed to fostering a safer and more trustworthy digital ecosystem.
 She currently leads the Global Coalition at the World Economic Forum.
 Before this role, she worked with the Internet Society, the Ministry of Modernization in Argentina, and the Data Protection Authority of Buenos Aires City.
 Agustina Callegari holds an MPA in Digital Technology and Policy from University College London, where she was a Chevening Scholar (2022-2023), an MBA in Technology from the University of San Andrés, and a BA in Communications from the University of Buenos Aires.

-Panel: Preventing and Addressing the Use of AI Technologies in Spreading Hate.

-The panel will discuss the impact and contribution of AI innovations to gender-based violence, anti-Semitism, racism and other forms of systemic oppression.
-The panellists will address the limitations of AI regarding language and images and its role in the spread of online hate.
-The role of technology and the challenges of preventing non-consensual explicit material such as deepfakes and revenge pornography are discussed, and the usage patterns and characteristics of other forms of hateful deepfakes and the risks they pose to truth and authenticity are looked at.
-The issue of a race between AI developments and detection tools will be raised, and strategies to mitigate risks will be debated, including the role of governments, law, policy and courts in addressing the harms of AI.
+Panel Discussion This panel will look at the impact of AI innovations on gender-based violence and its complex relationship, focusing on the increasing threat of non-consensual explicit material such as deep fake pornography and revenge pornography but also other forms of hate online.
+The role of technology in tackling and preventing these issues will be explored, as well as the limitations of AI in detecting and tackling harmful content, particularly in cases involving complex hate ideologies such as anti-Semitism or multimodal material, i.e. images.
+The panellists will also discuss best practices in organising against online gender-based violence and the role of different actors in preventing digital sexual violence.
+The session will thus address approaches to combat these challenges, emphasize the need for systemic prevention strategies and provide insights into the challenges and opportunities of AI technology.